drizzle-lang/drizzle/README.md

 ## Thought Dump
 - Maybe a compiled language? (https://compilerbook.com/)
     - That book follows on from where the interpreter one leaves off so maybe start with an interpreted language?
+    - Hopefully we could set it up that the Sapphire interpreter / compiler will eventually be written in sapphire
     - Could use this language as an excuse to learn something like C++?
 - Easy to read syntax (one of the reasons I love Python / Crystal so much)
 - Maybe get a feel for the good parts of a few languages and try to add them into Sapphire without compromising on anything